govau/service-manual/content/content-strategy/set-goals-measure-success/measure-success/text.md

 - better content
 - more efficient

-If you choose to use these as your own objectives, then following are some metrics to track content performance.
+If you choose to use these as your own objectives, apply these metrics to track content performance.

 ### [2]Less content
 3 ways to measure the less content objective: